kayceesrk/kayceesrk.github.io/_posts/2025-04-28-working-with-me.md

 lectures](https://www.youtube.com/playlist?list=PLt0HgEXFOHdkfd7phdKKmTIuwHEvPX0qb)
 and complete the
 [assignments](https://github.com/kayceesrk/cs6225_s25_iitm/tree/main/assignments).
-The course is not an easy one, but will train you to conduct research in the PL area.
+The course is not an easy one, but will expose you to the broad area of PL and specifically to deductive program verification.
+At the very least, you will come out with an understanding of what it is to think rigorously about program correctness.

 Research associate positions are fixed-term positions.
 In order to make this work, the tenure should be at least 18 months to make it work.